vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/rde-hooks.md

 For example, an extension can define a type that has a property in its schema that describes the desired state of a system.
-Users can create new intances of that type and fill in that property with their desired system state.
+Users can create new instances of that type and fill in the property with their desired system state.

 The extension can bind behaviors to the `OnCreate` and `OnUpdate` hooks of that type to observe the modifications in the desired state requested by the users.